spring-media/adsolutions-implementationReference/publisher/StudyDrive/studydrive.md

 <br>

-Please use the publisherID "`- has to be created -`" for your inApp ad calls.
+Please use the publisherID "`- pending -`" for your inApp ad calls.
+For an overview of our recommended placements and associated sizes, please have a look into [this table](https://github.com/spring-media/adsolutions-implementationReference/blob/master/publisher/StudyDrive/channel-structure.md#android--ios-apps).

 <br>